fedi-e2ee/public-key-directory-specification/Specification.md

 For AES, this means only supporting hardware acceleration or constant-time, bitsliced software implementations.

-For Ed25519, this means rejecting low-order public keys or non-canonical signatures.
+For Ed25519 (used in RFC 9421 HTTP signatures), this means rejecting low-order public keys or non-canonical signatures.

+For ML-DSA-44, this means using a constant-time implementation that performs all validity checks specified in FIPS 204.

 For Argon2id, this means that at least one of the rounds must use data-independent memory addresses.
 It's acceptable if one or more rounds uses data-dependent memory addresses to improve GPU attack resistance.